-In the morning, invite your preschooler to begin color-matching the bears onto the holiday tree.
+In the morning, invite your preschooler to color-match the bears onto the holiday tree.
 You may also notice that when your preschooler finishes, they take the game into their own hands.
 Encourage this creativity!

 RELATED: Matching is a great skill for preschoolers to master.
-In fact, I have a great variation using a gingerbread man!
+I have a great variation using a gingerbread man!